Understanding The Role Of A Criminal Psychologist

 • How effective is the current legal system at reducing crime?

-Forensic psychologists are trained psychologists who assist with legal matters.
+Forensic psychology concerns assessment, consultation, psychotherapy, and the study of human behavior within judicial systems.
+Forensic psychologists are trained psychologists who assist in legal contexts.
 A forensic psychologist might work with lawyers, law enforcement officers, and others to answer questions like:

 • Is a person who committed a crime mentally able to stand trial?